The EIS explained

 - Loss Relief

 Recognising the high-risk nature of early equity investment, if shares are disposed of at a loss, the investor can also claim loss relief.
 Either set against income tax or capital gains tax, the investor can claim tax relief on the amount lost after the original income tax relief is deducted.
 This is claimed at the rate you pay tax.
-For example, if you are higher rate taxpayer and investor £10,000, you could claim £3,000 tax relief initially and a further £3,150 loss relief if the company fails.
+For example, if you are higher rate taxpayer and invest £10,000, you could claim £3,000 tax relief initially and a further £3,150 loss relief if the company fails.

 - Capital Gains Tax deferral relief